 What are acceptable uses of cell phones?

-Use of a cell phone during a law school classes should be avoided as it is disruptive and disrespectful to the professor and to your fellow students.
+- Use of a cell phone during a law school classes should be avoided as it is disruptive and disrespectful to the professor and to your fellow students.
 Please turn off or put cell phones on vibrate during class.
-Occasionally, there will be slip-ups.
-When a slip-up happens to you, please turn the phone off as quickly as possible.